 Your smile contributes to your happiness, health, and self-esteem.
 Unfortunately, tooth decay, tooth loss, and discoloring cause some to feel self-conscious and hesitant about smiling.
 But dental issues do not need to keep your beautiful smile hidden from the world!
 There are many treatment options to restore your teeth and your confidence.
 In fact, many of these treatments improve both the look of your teeth and your overall dental health and smile.

-Colorado Springs based Briargate Dental Center offer a wide range of treatments to restore our patients’ dental smiles.
+Located in Colorado Springs, Briargate Dental Center offer a wide range of treatments to restore our patients’ dental smiles.
 Here are some of the treatments available to meet the needs of you and your family.

 A missing tooth can cause embarrassment, discomfort, and potentially more serious dental issues.
 There are several effective treatments, however, that can restore your smile.

-If a tooth is lost, there are several restorative options.
+If a tooth is lost through any means such as a root canal or other circumstance, there are several restorative options.
 Bridges involve replacing the missing tooth and the two adjacent teeth with three connected porcelain teeth and a metal substructure.
 The bridge stabilizes the replacement tooth and appears as three normal teeth.
 Bridges take two or three visits to prepare and place.

 If there is sufficient bone left under a missing tooth, an implant could be a good option.
 An implant is an artificial tooth root that is attached to the bone and then covered with a porcelain tooth, bridge, or partial dentures.
 Implants are a permanent treatment and can only be removed by a dental professional.
 As with any medical procedure, there are complications that can arise (the implant could be rejected by the mouth, smoking could cause failure, e.g.), but, for many patients, implants are a good option and cause little to no discomfort after healing.